osygroup/Network-attached-Storage-Demo/README.md

 The above command will modify any working SELinux policy behaviour to allow apache (httpd) to use nfs files, etc.

-Kindly note that SSH into the webservers is not possible if the NFS-Server is not running.
+Kindly note that SSH into the webservers may not be possible if the NFS-Server is not running.
 Also, the tooling website will be offline until the NFS-Server is running.